web-infra-dev/modern.js/packages/document/builder-doc/docs/en/guide/faq/exceptions.md

 };
 ```

-Setting `sourceType` to `unambiguous` may have some other effects, please refer to [babel official documentation](https://babeljs.io/docs/en/options#sourcetype).
+Setting `sourceType` to `unambiguous` may have some other effects, please refer to [Babel official documentation](https://babeljs.io/docs/en/options#sourcetype).

 ---

 ### Compile error "Error: ES Modules may not assign module.exports or exports.\*, Use ESM export syntax"?

-If the following error occurs during compilation, it is usually because a CommonJS module is compiled with babel in the project, and the solution is same as the above `exports is not defined` problem.
+If the following error occurs during compilation, it is usually because a CommonJS module is compiled with Babel in the project, and the solution is same as the above `exports is not defined` problem.

 ```bash
 Error: ES Modules may not assign module.exports or exports.*, Use ESM export syntax, instead: 581